 A guide to mobile app strategy for healthcare companies

-At a 1983 conference in Aspen, Steve Jobs gave a presentation where he predicted a kind of “digital record store" where people would download discrete software applications over telephone lines.
-This was 24 years before the first iPhone and 24 years before the App Store debuted with 500 apps.
+At a 1983 conference in Aspen, Steve Jobs gave a presentation that predicted a "digital record store" where people would download discrete software applications over telephone lines.
+This was 24 years before Apple's first iPhone and 24 years before the App Store debuted with 500 apps.
 It was even 14 years before Snake, the addictive game that could be played on Nokia phones or discreetly during class on graphing calculators, ruined AP Calculus for a generation of students.

 We see the effect of the mobile app revolution in our daily lives.
 If we have a problem, one of our first instincts is to wonder if there's an app that solves it.
 There usually is.
 If there isn't, an entrepreneurial subset of the population wonders if they have stumbled on the next billion-dollar business idea.

-The healthcare industry used to be exempt from app-mania, but that exemption is over.
-Consumers expect healthcare apps to work wonders that would have seemed impossible to the change-resistant medical and healthcare field.
-It's time for every healthcare organization to get serious about their mobile app strategy so that they can prosper in a world of mobile madness.
+The healthcare industry used to be exempt from app mania, but that exemption is over.
+Consumers expect healthcare apps to work wonders that would have seemed impossible in the change-resistant medical and healthcare field.
+It's time for every healthcare organization to get serious about their mobile health (or mhealth) app strategy to prosper in a world of mobile madness.

-Telemedicine and telehealth involve the delivery of medical services remotely, via telephone or digital devices.
-The idea is simply this—much healthcare value can be delivered without an in-person hospital or clinical visit by the patient, drastically improving patient convenience and organizational efficiency.
+Telemedicine and telehealth involve delivering medical services remotely via telephone or digital devices.
+The idea is simply this—much healthcare value can be provided without an in-person hospital or clinical visit by the patient, drastically improving patient convenience and organizational efficiency.

-Many healthcare processes don't suffer at all for lack of in-person care.
-In fact, some healthcare processes, like the collection of biometric data and outpatient treatment adherence, can actually be enhanced by the use of remote-monitoring mobile applications.
+Many healthcare processes don't suffer due to a lack of in-person care.
+Some healthcare processes, like collecting biometric data and outpatient treatment adherence, can be enhanced by the use of remote monitoring mobile applications.

 According to US News and World Report, telemedicine was growing before 2020 but still only reached 4% of the market.
 The COVID-19 pandemic changed all that.
-In the face of mass lockdowns and restriction of non-emergency hospital visits, in-person treatment plunged 23% in March 2020, 52% in April 2020.
+In the face of mass lockdowns and restrictions on non-emergency hospital visits, in-person treatment plunged by 23% in March 2020 and 52% in April 2020.
 Meanwhile, the popularity of telemedicine skyrocketed by over 1,000%.

 Telemedicine is here to stay.
-Patients are awake to the fact that they don’t have to face a waiting room and a clipboard anymore to consume medical services.
-From Zoom doctor consults to mail-in biological sample testing kits, consumers now look for app solutions to medical problems, just like they do with every other category of problem.
+From Zoom doctor consults to mail-in biological sample testing kits, consumers now look for app solutions to medical problems, just like they do with every other problem category.

 Here are seven steps healthcare companies can take right now to start building their mobile app strategy: